stafiprotocol/developer/docs/developethlsd/deploy.md

 This guide provides a step-by-step script to deploy the ETH LSD stack, without knowing details about contracts and services.
 Read the documentation for comprehensive understandings of these components.

 # Step1.
-Deploy your LSD network conracts
+Deploy your LSD network contracts

 StaFi LSD Stack Team have made [the launchpad](https://TBD.link) for project parties to deploy their LSD network contracts.